tomiock/macrograd/README.md

 The graph can be visualized using `graphviz` by calling `Graph.visualized()` on any graph.
 This would be graph associated with the softmax function used before:

 <img src="https://github.com/user-attachments/assets/b331564b-935e-4118-97f9-3d6fdcd13ff9" widht='600' height='600'>

-All necessary information to execute the operations is saved on the graph.
+All necessary information to execute the operations is saved on the graph, including the shape and the types of the tensors.

 ### MNIST